sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 Note : Both the above changes are applicable to new CLIs to be developed as part of 4.1 release and future releases.

 ### 3.10.1 Data Models
-A new container would be added in the the yang file - sonic-system-aaa.yang
+A new container would be added in the the yang file : sonic-system-aaa.yang
 (src/sonic-mgmt-common/models/yang/sonic/sonic-system-aaa.yang)

         container USER_TABLE {
-            sonic-ext:db-name "USER_DB";
+            sonic-ext:db-name "STATE_DB";
             sonic-ext:key-delim "|";
             list USER_TABLE_LIST {
                 key "user tenant";